Skip to main content

 Key Pharmacological Agents and Their Mechanisms

 The primary agents used in post-TRT recovery protocols work by manipulating the body’s perception of estrogen.
-Estrogen, even in men, provides a powerful signal to the hypothalamus and pituitary.
+Estrogen, even in men, provides a powerful negative feedback signal to the hypothalamus and pituitary.
 By blocking this signal, we can trick the brain into thinking hormone levels are low, thus prompting it to ramp up production of LH and FSH.
 This is where SERMs become central to the recovery process.

 Selective Estrogen Receptor Modulators (SERMs)